 Richard joined Watsi on April 15th, 2013.
 Two years ago, Richard became the 3688th member to automatically support a new Watsi patient every month.
-Since then, 2,140 more people have become monthly donors!
-Richard's most recent donation supported Jonah, a second grade student from Kenya, to fund clubfoot repair.
+Since then, 2,312 more people have become monthly donors!
+Richard's most recent donation supported Miseyek, 14-year-old from Tanzania, to fund mobility restoring leg surgery.

 Richard has funded healthcare for 36 patients in 9 countries.